ndricimrr/local-video-photo-compressor/README.md

 ### The Solution:

-The **Local Video Compressor** provides a simple, cost-effective alternative.
+The **Local Video & Photo Compressor** provides a simple, free open-source solution.
 By compressing videos locally, you can:

 - Save storage space.
 - Avoid/Reduce recurring cloud storage fees.
 - Maintain control over your personal data.
-- Use a free open source tool that works **100% offline** and requires no weird online SaaS with junk fees.
+- Use a free open source tool that works **100% offline** and requires no weird online Video Compression SaaS with hidden junk fees & and non-privacy friendly T&C.

 ---